PseudoDevs/IamGhost/abcmd2.md

-Last updated: 2024-04-12 06:13:15
+Last updated: 2024-04-12 06:13:48
-Random Quote: I appreciate your help, but there's a reason your name is "Robin", not "Batman". - Ted Mosby
+Random Quote: What if Einstein's parents had held him back?
+We wouldn't even have the... - I was gonna say atomic bomb, but there's probably a better example. - Meemaw